clivetong/Talks/NetConf2024/README.md

 - Turning on DPGO

-- The SearchValues type - let the system precompute for the type you tell it.
-For bytes and char
+- The SearchValues type

 ---

+### SearchValues

+- lets the system precompute for the type you ask for.
+- for bytes and char in .NET 8 (used in HTTP header parsing).
-In .NET 9, SearchValues<string>
+- in .NET 9, `SearchValues<string>`

 ---